hoangsonww/Image-Video-Tools/.github/SECURITY.md

 - **Cookies and Sessions**: Sessions are managed securely.
 Cookies, if used, are encrypted and do not store sensitive information.

 ### 2. Secure Communication
-- **HTTPS**: The MovieVerse enforces HTTPS to ensure secure communication over the internet, encrypting data in transit.
+- **HTTPS**: Image & Video Tools enforces HTTPS to ensure secure communication over the internet, encrypting data in transit.

 ### 3. Input Validation and Sanitization
 - **Form Inputs**: All inputs from forms are validated and sanitized to prevent SQL injection, XSS attacks, and other forms of data tampering.
 - **API Requests**: Inputs via API requests are also validated and sanitized.

 ### 4. Authentication and Authorization
-- **OAuth2**: For user authentication, The MovieVerse implements OAuth2 protocol, ensuring secure authorization.
+- **OAuth2**: For user authentication, Image & Video Tools implements OAuth2 protocol, ensuring secure authorization.
 - **Role-Based Access Control**: Different levels of access are enforced depending on the user's role to prevent unauthorized access to sensitive data.

 ### 5. Cross-Site Scripting (XSS) Protection